Skip to main content

 8. Dementia

-Premarin has been shown to increase the risk of developing dementia in women over the age of 65 years.
-The effect on younger women has not been studied.
-If you are over the age of 65 and considering Premarin, speak with your healthcare provider.
-They will discuss the possible risks and benefits with you first.
+Premarin has been shown to increase the risk of developing dementia in women over the age of 65.
+The effect on younger women hasn’t been studied.
+But it’s recommended to limit MHT to the lowest possible dose and shortest period of time possible to reduce this and other serious risks.

 9. Gallbladder disease

-There are symptoms you should never ignore when taking Premarin:
+There are symptoms you should never ignore when taking Premarin.

-• Symptoms of blood clots in the lung — shortness of breath or chest pain
+• Symptoms of blood clots in the lung — shortness of breath or chest pain.

-• Symptoms of blood clots in the leg — leg pain or swelling
+• Symptoms of blood clots in the leg — leg pain or swelling.

 • Symptoms of a stroke — trouble talking, walking, or drooping on one side of the face.
 Numbness, tingling, or weakness can also happen.

-• Symptoms of a heart attack — Severe chest pain, chest tightness, or pain that radiates up the arm, neck, or jaw
+• Symptoms of a heart attack — severe chest pain, chest tightness, or pain that radiates up the arm, neck, or jaw.

 11. Increased risk of certain cancers